Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 ### User Stories

-1. As a user, I want to play the Pokemon match up game
+1. As a user, I want a game that is fun to play.

 2. As a user, I need to understand the various options of the user interface, in order to effectively navigate the website and choose what I am looking for.

 3. As a user, I want to be able to select my difficulty level for the game.

+4. As a user, I want to be able to understand how to play the game.

-4. As a user, I want to be able to pause or quit the game.
+5. As a user, I want to be able to pause or quit the game.

-5. As a user, I want to know my game progress and my rank after I have finished the game.
+6. As a user, I want to know my game progress and my rank after I have finished the game.

 ### UX Framework